tcr/edit-text/docs/src/markdown.md

 * Item 3...
 ```

-Because Mercutio converts directly from its document representation into Markdown, we can bypass the logic of joining common `<ul>` parents in this case and also lean more heavily on Markdown-to-html conversion to perform this for us.
+Because edit-text converts directly from its document representation into Markdown, we can bypass the logic of joining common `<ul>` parents in this case and also lean more heavily on Markdown-to-html conversion to perform this for us.

 ## Markdown serialization + deserialization